 silent noise

-no microphone or sound recorder could immerse you in the noise and vibrations of my current living location near construction sites. recordings would not make your body vibrate and they would not feature all the frequencies i feel. then, even if i had the perfect technology, your sound processing is different from mine.
+no microphone or sound recorder could immerse you in the noise and vibrations of my current living location. recordings would not make your body vibrate and they would not feature all the frequencies i feel. then, even if i had the perfect technology, your sound processing is different from mine.

 experiment no 1